apache/singa/tool/conda/README.md

 To create conda package and upload, you can follow the following steps:

-## 1. Build the docker image from https://github.com/apache/singa/blob/dev/tool/conda/docker/cuda10/Dockerfile
+## 1. Build the docker image

+To have the build environment, use the dockerfile from https://github.com/apache/singa/blob/dev/tool/conda/docker/cuda10/Dockerfile

 For example: